simplex-chat/simplexmq/protocol/overview-tjr.md

 ## Acknowledgements

+Tom Ritter edited this document and contributed to the design of the protocols pointing out several vulnerabilities in the original design (that are now fixed).

 Efim Poberezkin contributed to the design and implementation of SimpleX Messaging Protocol and SimpleX Agent Protocol in 2019-2021.

 Adam Langley's [Pond](https://github.com/agl/pond) inspired some of the recent improvements and the structure of this document.